Find out which Patisserie Valerie cafes are closing down in Norfolk, Suffolk and Essex

 PA Wire/PA Images

-Patisserie Valerie has just gone into administration, but only 70 of its cafes are closing immediately, with the hopes that a buyer can be found for the remaining 121.
-Find out which are closing in East Anglia.
+Patisserie Valerie will keep stores in Suffolk open – but one in Essex is to close.

-Patisserie Valerie has cafes in Ipswich, Norwich, Bury Saint Edmunds, Colchester, Chelmsford and Cambridge and of these, only the cafe in Chelmsford will be shutting immediately.
+Cafes in Ipswich, Bury St Edmunds and Colchester will remain open but the branch in Chelmsford is shutting immediately.

 The cake chain said discussions with its lenders HSBC and Barclays to extend a standstill agreement on its debts had failed, leaving it with no option but to appoint KPMG as administrator.
 The move puts 3,000 jobs at risk across the country.